Map That Changed the World: William Smith & the Birth of Modern Geology by Simon Winchester

 This book was the rare science book that I didn't really enjoy.
 It was kind of disappointing because it was hard to find an audiobook copy of it and once I located on it was constantly checked out and anytime it was on hold for me I was in the middle of something else [or not reading a science book because of the cycle of genres that I force myself to read].
 So when things finally synced up for me to read the book I was very excited.

 I am not saying the book was bad, just disappointing for what I expected.
 Some of that is my fault because I was under the impression that the book was about the five past extinctions and that the book would argue the case for the sixth one going on currently.
 Part of that is the fault of how the book was promoted, when I originally heard about it on the radio.
-Furthermore, the cover has the image of an animal from the last extinction, although (view spoiler).
+Furthermore, the cover has the image of an animal from the last extinction, although (view spoiler)[there is a slight argument for it to have been human caused instead of tied to the climate changes of the last Ice Age (hide spoiler)].

 I did learn quite a bit that I didn't know previously, and Elizabeth Kolbert was preaching to the choir with me, I don't need to be convinced that there is an major extinction event going on and that it is human caused.
 I was also surprised to learn, being an Ohio native, about what a big role the Cincinnati Zoo has played in trying to breed and preserve Sumatran Rhinos.
 My daughters actually went there a day or two after I had read the book so that was cool for them to get to see.
 The book is very heavy on the current extinctions and endangerment and is as much about ecology as it is about biology, but overall it was a good read.